zeplar-exe/templar-blog/_posts/2022-12-13-writing-a-cli-testing-framework-postmortem.markdown

 date:   2022-12-13 8:23:10 -0800
 categories: jekyll update
 ---
 As it turns out, writing a [testing framework](https://github.com/zeplar-exe/ClUnit/tree/1.1.0) isn't all that simple.
 The actual library was a breeze, no doubt.
-However, one detail I overlooked was the `dotnet test` command.
+However, one detail I overlooked was the `dotnet test` command. `dotnet test` calls `testhost.exe`, a file that gets built based the [Microsoft.NET.Test.Sdk](https://www.nuget.org/packages/Microsoft.NET.Test.SDK) package (I think).
+The test host, to my knowledge, is hard-coded to work with nunit, xunit, and maybe a few others.

-My [original idea](https://zeplar-exe.github.io/templar-blog/jekyll/update/2022/12/10/writing-a-cli-testing-framework.html) made use of a test runner console app, and the library itself.
+Thus, my [original idea](https://zeplar-exe.github.io/templar-blog/jekyll/update/2022/12/10/writing-a-cli-testing-framework.html) made use of a test runner console app alongside the library itself.
 The runner would load an assembly and attempt to find any `ClITestAttribute` attached to methods.
 Of course, this immediately ran into reflection, versioning, and other issues:

 1. What if the target assembly isn't using the same package version of the runner? (the runner referenced the NuGet package)